 And, here with all the finishing touches:

-Here is the full range of products I used (minus the foundation):
+The full list of products I used (minus the foundation):

 Plus, I like to add Stila’s Diamond Dust sparkles over the top of these colors for evening.
 And, I just noticed that Kat now offers this Shade + Light palette in a glimmer edition, which I am going to add to my list immediately!